lotuslocke/open-pond/README.md

 clarity to the work that needs to be done for the feature to be considered "complete".

-When setting up a Pull Request, remember to reference the issue number in the request so we know what to look for in review.
+When setting up a Pull Request, remember to reference the issue number in the request so we know what to look for during the review.
 Make sure the code is clean and free of extraneous comments or notes.
 We'll get to the Pull Request as soon as we can and give our feedback on the contribution if any is warranted.
 Once the request passes review, the issue will be closed and the contribution should now appear in the `main` branch.